 Feeding your puppy on a regular schedule, versus leaving food in his bowl all the time, can help him regulate his digestive system.
 (As a bonus, it’ll also help you get a better sense of when he’ll need to go outside, making house-training a little easier.)
 As a general rule, puppies under six months of age should be fed three small meals a day and then switched to twice a day: once in the morning and once in the evening.
 Once your puppy reaches maturity (about a year old for most puppies, or two years for giant breed puppies), you can decide whether to feed him once or twice a day.

 In the end, some dogs just don’t like the taste or texture of dry food.
 After all, our taste, texture and smell preferences differ from person to person.
-If your puppy is not eating his dry food, you may want to mix a small amount of wet food into your puppy’s regular dry food to make it more appealing.
-You can also try moistening the dry food using three parts kibble and one part warm water.
+You can try moistening the dry food using three parts kibble and one part warm water.

 Your sample will reach you in 10 working days.
 We are excited to offer tailor-made nutrition for your pets.Close